voicexhtml/mat/README.md

     - is_clean(self)
     - remove_all(self)
     - get_meta(self)
-5. Don't forget to call the do_backup() method when necessary
+5. Don't forget to call the do_backup() method if necessary

 HOW TO LAUNCH THE TESTSUITE
 ===========================